dz-nikola/Crypto-101/README.md

 ## Program Structure
 ### 1 - Web Scraping
-We recommend to use the package `BeautifulSoup` to scrap the data from the website.
-By identifying the structure of the url, we can create a function that will scrap data from selected date.
-In our case we will scrap data from the day before.
+We recommend using the `BeautifulSoup` package to retrieve the data from the website.
+By identifying the structure of the URL, we can create a function that fetches data from a specific date.
+In our case, we will scrape the data from the previous day.

 ### 2 - Load historical data
-In the last step, we loaded general data about the top 20 cryptocurrencies such as Name, Symbol, Market Capitalisation, Price and Volume in the last 24h.
+As a final step, we have loaded general data about the top 20 cryptocurrencies, such as name, symbol, market capitalization, price and volume in the last 24 hours.
-In the following step we will load historical data of these cryptos using the package `yfinance`
+The following stage is where we will load historical data of these cryptocurrencies using the "yfinance" package

 ### 3 - Data Visualization
 This part will give the user an overview of the data that we just loaded by creating: